No-Show Policy: The Dos and Don’ts of Client No-Shows in Your Private Practice

 What to Do When Your Client Doesn’t Show Up to a Therapy Appointment

-Creating a new response and way of handling things every time can become exhausting.
-AND, if you have a group practice, it’s not scalable.
+Creating a new response and way of handling things every time a client doesn’t show up to their appointment can become exhausting AND, if you have a group practice, it’s not scalable.
 Your clinicians need some protocols.
 Protocols help us with our anxiety, ensure we’re engaging with clinical outcomes in mind, and help us manage the business of our practices more smoothly.
-Below we have listed some things for you to consider if you have a no-show—including what to do, what NOT to do, whether to charge for no-shows, and a sample no-show policy.
+This also helps the client know what to expect during their time in therapy with you, creating a safe container for the therapeutic relationship.

 Protocols for Handling No-Show Appointments in Private Practice